twbs/bootstrap/docs/4.0/getting-started/javascript.md

 Bootstrap provides custom events for most plugins' unique actions.
 Generally, these come in an infinitive and past participle form - where the infinitive (ex. `show`) is triggered at the start of an event, and its past participle form (ex. `shown`) is triggered on the completion of an action.

 All infinitive events provide [`preventDefault()`](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault) functionality.
 This provides the ability to stop the execution of an action before it starts.
+Returning false from an event handler will also automatically call `preventDefault()`

 {% highlight js %}
 $('#myModal').on('show.bs.modal', function (e) {